NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/OpenID.md

 OpenID is a decentralized WSSO solution. ==It is a free protocol and users can choose or even setup their own OpenID provider==

+Open ID connect uses [[OAuth]] 2.0 as the basic access authorization protocol and adds identity and interoperability features
+-  [[OAuth]] is an authorization protocol that allows users to access resources without sharing passwords
 ### How does it work

 1. **Login Request**: A user selects an identity provider or enters her OpenID URL via a login form presented by an relying party (the website the user is logging in)